Ōtani Station (Shiga): Platforms

-Adjacent stations

 History

 Ōtani Station was opened on August 18, 1879 as a station on the Japanese Government Railways (JGR) Tōkaidō Main Line.
 The Keitsu Electric Railway (the predecessor to the Keihan Electric Railway) connected to the station on August 15, 1912.
 Due to a change in the routing of the tracks the JGR portion of the station was discontinued in 1921.

 Past line

 Passenger statistics

 In fiscal 2018, the station was used by an average of 189 passengers daily (boarding passengers only).